Help us improve your experience.

 Enabling Power Saving Mode

-1. At the [edit chassis] hierarchy level, configure the set interfaces interface-range powersaving commands indicating the ports or member-range.
+1. At the [edit chassis] hierarchy level, use the set interfaces interface-range powersaving command to configure the power saving mode for ports or member-range.
 You can also configure power saving mode for unused ports.
 For example:

 2. Reboot the system.